github-1970/todo-app-laravel/README.md

 - **Laravel:** A PHP web application framework for building efficient and secure web applications.
 - **Vue.js:** A progressive JavaScript framework for building user interfaces.
 - **Tailwind CSS:** A utility-first CSS framework for building custom designs quickly and easily.
+- **Inertia.js** Inertia allows you to create fully client-side rendered, single-page apps, without the complexity that comes with modern SPAs.

 ### Getting Started